top of page

 When I got sober, I did it through AA — Alcoholics Anonymous.
 It didn’t matter to most people that my drug of choice wasn’t alcohol, and there were meetings all over the place at all times of day.
 It was almost free.
 For anyone who is starting their sober journey, I can’t recommend it highly enough.

-But I spent my first year of recovery grappling with the fact that I didn't believe in the God that so many people insisted was central to the program.
+But I spent my first year of recovery grappling with the fact that I didn’t believe in the God that so many people insisted was central to the program.
 I held hands for the prayers at the end of each meeting feeling like a faker.
-No one told me that Atheists weren't welcome, but if I mentioned that I was an atheist, some people would look at me with a kind of pity — like "oh, isn't that nice.
-I have God on my side, but you can go ahead with your non-belief until you figure it out."
+No one told me that atheists weren’t welcome, but if I mentioned that I was an atheist, some people would look at me with a kind of pity.

-Does that mean that those people should suffer the worst conditions of Alcoholism and addiction without help?
+Does that mean those people should suffer without help?
 Absolutely not.
-That's where a sober coach comes in.
+That’s where Sober coaching in New York becomes a powerful alternative.
 I specialize in helping people who have chosen not to use the 12-step path.

 What Is Sober Coaching?

-Sober coaching is individualized support for people who are ready to stop — regardless of what they're trying to stop.
-"White-knuckling it" — quitting cold turkey without help — rarely results in lasting sobriety.
-I have been helping people get sober for almost two decades, and I have developed materials to support people in their sober journey, from day one to the first year sober and beyond!
+Sober coaching is individualized support for people who are ready to stop — regardless of what they’re trying to quit.
+“White-knuckling it” — quitting cold turkey without help — rarely results in lasting sobriety.
+I have been helping people get sober for almost two decades, and I’ve developed tools that support clients from day one through long-term recovery.

-• Individualized Support: Instead of a one-size-fits-all solution, sober coaching is tailored to your specific needs.
+• Individualized Support: Every plan is tailored to your specific needs and lifestyle.

-• Daily Phone Support: A quick check-in helps keep the focus in the day, not far into the future.
+• Daily Phone Support: Short check-ins keep your focus grounded in the present.

-• Sober Experience: I'm not a disinterested, distant clinician — I'm a fellow traveler who struggled hard to get sober.
-I'll share that experience with you.
+• Sober Experience: I’m not a distant clinician — I’m someone who has lived through addiction and recovery.

 Getting Sober in New York